 Based on the ahadith of the Prophet and the interpretation of the ahadith, it is mustahab to fast a great deal in the month of Shaa’ban.
 It was narrated that the Prophet (peace and blessings of Allah be upon him) used to fast the whole of Sha’baan.

-Ahmad (26022), Abu Dawood (2336), al-Nasaa’i (2175) and Ibn Maajah (1648) narrated that Umm Salamah (may Allah be pleased with her) said: “I never saw the Messenger of Allah (peace and blessings of Allah be upon him) fast two consecutive months apart from the fact that he used to join Shaa’ban and Ramadan.”
+Ahmad (26022), Abu Dawood (2336), al-Nasaa’i (2175) and Ibn Maajah (1648) narrated that Umm Salamah (may Allah be pleased with her) said: “I never saw the Messenger of Allah (peace and blessings of Allah be upon him) fast two consecutive months apart from the fact that he used to join Sha’ban and Ramadan.”

 However, there are many other practices related to the month of Shaaban common among Muslims that are not supported by any authentic hadith of the prophet (s).
 This post summarizes some of those mistakenly held beliefs.
-Ibn Rajab al-Hanbali said: “Concerning the virtue of the night of the fifteenth of Shaaban there are numerous ahaadeeth, concerning which the scholars differed, but most of them classed those ahadeeth of the prophet (s) as da’eef (weak), and Ibn Hibbaan classed some of them as saheeh.”
+Ibn Rajab al-Hanbali said: “Concerning the virtue of the night of the fifteenth of Shaaban there are numerous ahaadeeth, concerning which the scholars differed, but most of them classed those ahadeeth of the Prophet (s) as da’eef (weak), and Ibn Hibbaan classed some of them as Saheeh.”
 (Lataa’if al-Ma’aazif, 261.)

 Similar to other matters, care should be taken to verify those ahadeeth, even though some of those ahadeeth mention a chain of narrators.
 As Muslims, we have been cautioned to not attribute anything to the prophet (s) that he (s) did not say.
-It makes no difference whether such an attribution is intended for good or for evil intentions.
+It makes no difference whether such attribution is intended for good or for evil intentions.
 We see that in the stern warning contained in the words of the prophet (s.a.w.) in which he said: “Whoever tells a lie about me deliberately, let him take his place in Hell.”
 (Narrated by Al-Bukhaari, 10; Muslim, 4.)
 (Source: islamqa.info).

 Here is an explanation of some of those mistakenly held beliefs and the various explanations of the known scholars of Ahl-us-Sunnah (followers of the Sunnah of the prophet.)

-No special virtues for middle of Shabaan
+No special virtues for the middle of Shabaan

 One of the very common but mistaken beliefs has to do with attributing special virtues to the 15th of the month of Shaaban.
 The reality, however, is that the hadith literature lacks the evidence of any authentic ahadith related to this topic.
 Shaykh Ibn Jibreen states the following: